kshaffer/musicianship-curriculum/musi299-Unit1.md

 The objective for this topic of study is to cap our study of harmonic syntax in tonal music, with each student able to perform an accurate thoroughbass reduction of a piece of music that involves diatonic and chromatic elements, modal mixture, and modulation.

-Grades for this criterion will be assigned according to the following rubric.
+Grades for this criterion will be assigned according to the following rubric, primarily in light of both a German art song analysis project.
+Harmonic analyses of dictation passages will also contribute to this assessment.

 *Mastery (4)* – Student can produce a thoroughbass reduction (bass and figures) of a German art song, with a functional bass analysis *and* a Roman numeral analysis, with all modulations labeled by type, typeset in music notation software with minimal errors.